andd3rson/drivers-management-backend/Readme.md

 ### About this project

     This project is just for testing myself.
-I receaved this one on Jan/2020.
+I received this one on Jan/2020.
     But just now I started.
 Why?
-I was looking for something that I could keep coding, As I am in Australia studying and It's hard find a job, I thought this project is interesting for me.
-Because I can to pratice interesting thing as to use relationship n:n, Authenticatition/Authorization, docker, CI/CD, Unit/integratuion tests.
+I was looking for something that I could keep coding, As I am in Australia studying and It's hard find a job here, I thought this project is interesting for me.
+Because I can to pratice interesting things like to use relationship n:n, Authenticatition/Authorization, Docker, CI/CD, Unit/Integratuion tests.
     By the way, I am putting into more things that I learned in real projects.

-### Challeger
+### Challenger

     You were hired by DETRAN to create a web solution for registering licensed drivers (CNH)